 First up let me tell you that running a balloon business can be extremely profitable.
-Of course like any new business its going to take a lot of hard work and without a road map some of this will come down to trial and errorbut it is absolutley achievable.
-A quick visit to the balloon forums will show you lots of businesses making profit and growing year on year, many of them only offering simple classic decor but doing it well and in volume!.
-If you are looking for a business that is easy to start from home with low start up costs then a Balloon and venue décor business might just be what you are looking for!
+Of course, like any new business it’s going to take a lot of hard work and without a road map some of this will come down to trial and error but it is absolutely achievable.
+A quick visit to the balloon forums will show you lots of businesses making a profit and growing year on year, many of them only offering simple classic decor but doing it well and in volume!.
+If you are looking for a business that is easy to start from home with low start-up costs then a Balloon and venue décor business might just be what you are looking for!
 It’s never been such an exciting time as it is now in the industry and if you are looking for a creative venture you will be amazed at what can be achieved.
 Most skills required to create balloons can be learnt but it does help to have a creative streak and an eye for what looks good!
-Having business road map to help you get the growth you need in the quickest time to build the best foundations for a successful balloon business!
+Having a business road map will help you get the growth you need in the quickest time to build the best foundations for a successful balloon business!

 Balloon Business Types – What sort do you want?

 So what types of balloon business are there?
 Well, the first one you think of may be a retail shop on the high street selling balloons and party supplies, but you don’t have to have a shop many balloon businesses owners work from home or at least start working from home.
 You can do balloons for people to collect from your home or you can go out to local venues and supply balloons on their own or with venue décor.
 Some people also provide inflated balloons for sale at festivals and events as a street trader or offer balloon twisting to entertain at parties.
 Over time, lots of people also add on other services such as venue décor, children’s party entertainment, hire and rental props etc but many stay as a true Balloon business.